AngeliqueDF/ip-address-tracker-app-typescript/README.md

 - Writing my own, potentially buggy code by taking advantage of the classes already available.
 - Having one large code file which would have made debugging more difficult.

 I also managed to make this app functional for free.
+By using `node`'s native utilities.

 <br />